mattpezzente/image-gallery/README.md

 This project displays the use of CSS animations for visual effect, as well as tapping into the use of the Unsplash API.

+## Demo

+[Click Here](https://salogost.github.io/image-gallery/) to run a working demo of this project.

 ## Functionality

-* Clicking on the globe at the top fires an animation on it
+* Clicking on the globe at the top fires an animation on it.
-* Hovering over an image enlarges, and pulls of info about the photo from Unsplash
+* Hovering over an image enlarges, and pulls of info about the photo from Unsplash.

 ## Unsplash API